Year 3

 The Treasure Within

-Our ’Other Faith’ this term will be Judaism.
+Our ’Other Faiths’ this term will be Hinduism and Sikhism.

 How you can help